Nottingham

 +44 (0)115 976 6582

-Laura Hughes is head of our public law team, as well as head of the insurance and public risk department.
+Laura Hughes is a Partner at Browne Jacobson.
+She heads up the public law team, as well as being the head of the insurance and public risk department, and the executive lead for Wales.
 Laura is an experienced public law expert who advises her clients on their most important and high-profile matters.
 She acts across the public sector advising clients in government, local government, education, health, audit, sports and natural resources.

-Laura has over 19 years’ experience advising public sector clients on the full range of public law matters including decision making, consultation, statutory interpretation, statutory and guidance drafting, judicial review and civil enforcement.
-Laura’s clients include Welsh Government, National Audit Office, Natural Resources Wales, Sport England, Qualification Wales, Northern Ireland Audit Office, UK Sport, and the Cabinet Office.
+Laura has over 20 years’ experience advising public sector clients on the full range pf public law matters including devolution, local government reorganisation, consultation, statutory interpretation, statutory and guidance drafting, judicial review, health, education and regulatory matters.
+Laura’s clients include Welsh Government, Defra, Natural Resources Wales, Sports England, Qualification Wales, UK Sport and the Cabinet Office.

 Advising Charnwood Borough Council in relation to a certificate of lawful use or development (CLEUD)involving an area of land on which an applicant stated he had been using for up to 140 caravans when, in fact, only 10 were allowed on the site.
 Laura advised on the legal arguments and evidence submitted by the applicant and reviewed third party evidence to assist the Council in their determination of the CLEUD application.